iPaulPro/BitCloutPlus/index.md

-BitClout Plus is a Chrome / Brave browser extension that enhances bitclout.com pages
+BitClout+ is a Chrome / Brave browser extension that enhances bitclout.com pages

 ## Features